 The DuckDuckGo search engine collects a minimum of aggregate data that can’t be used to identify individual users.
 As for its advertising model, DuckDuckGo supports itself on ads produced by search terms alone, rather than a record of an individual’s search activities.

 Since DuckDuckGo doesn’t collect user data, your results aren’t personalized to your interests.
 Many enjoy the convenience of tailored results, but if you care about privacy, it’s a small price to pay.
-There’s a lot more to say about this search engine, so check out our full article on DuckDuckGo.

 - No data collection